Tucson DoubleTree Hotel Review: My Solo TravelCon Stay

 280 S. Church Ave

-It was indeed nice to be able to go back to my room when I had more than an hour between events/ meetings, but there was plenty of space to sit and hang out or work if you were to stay at the Convention center the entire day.
+As a solo traveler, convenience and comfort matter a lot.
+It was indeed nice to be able to go back to my room when I had more than an hour between events & meetings, but there was plenty of space to sit and hang out or work if you were to stay at the Convention center the entire day.
 This is especially true if you get the All Access Creator Pass because you will have access to a room with plenty of tables and chairs, plus coffee/iced water/iced tea all day and breakfast and lunch on certain days.

 Video Room Tour